KingKongKJ/UNG-Capstone/README.md

 * The following are the CSS files for each of those pages
 - Login.css, Tabletop.css, confirmation.css

-* Below is the SQL Code from out database that has been integrated via Visual Basic application.
+SQL Code from out database that has been integrated via Visual Basic application.
--